pytorch/rfcs/PyTorch-Sparse-Roadmap.md

      or [CUSP](https://developer.nvidia.com/cusp) if possible.
    + Include test cases with sparse-matrix/dense-matrix products.
    + Include test cases with sparse-matrix/sparse-matrix products.
-   + Verify against benchmarks to ensure improved speed when using GPUs.
+   + Verify against benchmarks to ensure improved performance when using GPUs.
    + Include test cases to ensure that gradients are computed as expected as with `backward`.